envomp/2019-Logical-Programming/ex14_pokemon/pokemon.rst

             :param pokemon2:
-            pokemon who's speed is higher, goes first. if both pokemons have the same speed, then pokemon who's weight is lower goes first, if both pokemons have same weight, then pokemon who's height is lower goes first, if both pokemons have the same height, then the pokemon with more types goes first, if they have the same amount of types, then the pokemon with more moves goes first, if the pokemons have the same amount of moves, then the pokemon with higher base_experience goes first, if the pokemons have the same base_experience then SamePokemonFightException() is thrown
+            pokemon who's speed is higher, goes first. if both pokemons have the same speed, then pokemon who's weight is lower goes first, if both pokemons have same weight, then pokemon who's height is lower goes first, if both pokemons have the same height, then the pokemon with more abilities goes first, if they have the same amount of abilities, then the pokemon with more moves goes first, if the pokemons have the same amount of moves, then the pokemon with higher base_experience goes first, if the pokemons have the same base_experience then SamePokemonFightException() is thrown
             :return pokemon1 who goes first and pokemon2 who goes second (return pokemon1, pokemon2)